martenschukkink/pinscape-pico-lite/README.md

 ## Creating the board

 The image below shows the layout of the PCB.
-The PCB is designed in Fritzing and the file can be downloaded here: [Pinscape Pico Lite.fzz](<Pinscape Pico Lite.fzz>) The PCB can be easily ordered at Aisler.net, by uploading the Fritzing file there.
+The PCB is designed in [Fritzing](https://fritzing.org/) and the file can be downloaded here: [Pinscape Pico Lite.fzz](<Pinscape Pico Lite.fzz>) The PCB can be easily ordered at Aisler.net, by uploading the Fritzing file there from the software or on their website.

 ![PCB frontside](layout-front.png)
 Frontside view (solder components here)